 • 1 teaspoon kosher salt

-• Optional toppings: Mango Pineapple Salsa or regular salsa, chopped avocado, guacamole, cilantro, lime wedges
+• Optional for serving: cooked rice, corn or flour tortillas, Mango Pineapple Salsa or regular salsa, chopped avocado, guacamole, crumbled tortilla chips, cilantro, lime wedges, pickled onions

 Instructions

 1. Layer half of the onions and peppers in the bottom of your slow cooker.
 Top with the flank steak.
-(For easier shredding later and shorter, less stringy pieces, I like to cut the flank steak into four or five pieces, crosswise, before placing it in the slow cooker.)
+(For easier shredding later and shorter, less stringy pieces, I like to cut the flank steak into three or four pieces, crosswise, before placing it in the slow cooker.)

 2. In a small bowl, mix together the chili powder, cumin, oregano, and salt.
 Evenly sprinkle over the flank steak, flipping the meat to get some of the spice mixture on both sides.